Use the Azure Cosmos DB Emulator for local development and testing

 .NET languages and runtime use the Windows Certificate Store to securely connect to the Azure Cosmos DB local emulator.
 Other languages have their own method of managing and using certificates.
 Java uses its own certificate store whereas Python uses socket wrappers.

 The X.509 certificate can be imported into the Java certificate store by following the instructions in Adding a Certificate to the Java CA Certificates Store.
-Once the certificate is imported into the certificate store, Java and MongoDB applications will be able to connect to the Azure Cosmos DB Emulator.
+Once the certificate is imported into the certificate store, clients for SQL and Azure Cosmos DB's API for MongoDB will be able to connect to the Azure Cosmos DB Emulator.

 When connecting to the emulator from Python and Node.js SDKs, SSL verification is disabled.

 From the installation location, you can use the command line to start and stop the emulator, configure options, and perform other operations.

 CosmosDB.Emulator.exe [/Shutdown] [/DataPath] [/Port] [/MongoPort] [/DirectPorts] [/Key] [/EnableRateLimiting] [/DisableRateLimiting] [/NoUI] [/NoExplorer] [/?]